simonw/til/bash/go-script.md

 }
 ```

-With modern Go you need to use the following pattern to get somethin like this to work with a dependency:
+With modern Go you need to use the following pattern to get something like this to work with a dependency:

 ```bash
 go mod init tmp